spacemeshos/testnet-guide/netconfig.md

 > Upcoming releases of the Spacemesh App will not have this requirement.
 This is a temporary requirement for the first release of the Spacemesh App.

+## Computer Clock Configuration
+Please make sure that your computer clock is synced to a time server such as time.windows.com or time.apple.com.
+You must be synced to NTP time to be able to connect to the Spacemesh network.

+> Verify you are synced with an NTP server using your computer's `Date & Time` settings.

 ---

 ## Windows 10